tytydraco/yessleep/out/I_went_out_with_the_girl_of_my_dreams.md

 I had mentioned my plan to her parents.
 They told me they would be out, but just to walk in; they were positive she would love it.

 I pulled up to the house as silently as I could.
 I would be sure not to scare her but didn't want her to know I was there.
-I texted her before I left and she said tonight she would just be relaxing and watching her show with her 'friends'.
+I texted her before I left and she said all she had planned tonight was relaxing and watching her show with her 'friends'.

-As I walked up I noticed it was really quiet.
+I noticed it was really quiet.
 It didn't look like any of the lights were on.
 I sent her another text, but she didn't respond.
-I walked up the porch with the surprise snacks and magazine in hand.
-I quietly opened the door and walked inside.
+I walked up the porch with the surprise snacks and magazine in hand, carefully opening the door as I walked inside.

 I had expected to hear the TV or the radio going, maybe Cindy in the kitchen cooking, or the shower running.
 Instead it was dead silent.
 Was she even home?
 Maybe this was a dumb idea I thought.
 The house was uncomfortably dim and looked almost foreign in the dark.